 Of all creatures in a typical zoo, zebras are the most likely to bite zookeepers.

-Zebras in South Africa come in 2 kinds.
-One is so common it is startling to find a nature reserve or park without 1.
+There are two species of zebra in South Africa.
+One is so common it is startling to find a nature reserve or park without it.
 The other had a brief and almost calamitous flirtation with extinction.

-The Burchell’s zebra is the 1 you’ll see almost everywhere.
+The Burchell’s zebra is the species you’ll see almost everywhere.
 Also known as the plains zebra, it favours the largest ecosystem in the country – savannah.

 Its distinguishing characteristics include a distinct portliness, a shadow stripe between the black stripes, and a fading of the markings on the leg and sometimes the rump.
 It is also unmistakably horsey.
 Anyone familiar with equine body language will immediately understand the dynamics of a zebra herd.